godotengine/godot-docs/tutorials/misc/gles2_gles3_differences.rst

 Blend shapes are not supported in GLES2.

-Shading Language
+Shading language
 ----------------

-GLES3 provides many built in functions that GLES2 does not.
+GLES3 provides many built-in functions that GLES2 does not.
 Below is a list of functions that are not available or are have limited support in GLES2.

-For a complete list of built in GLSL functions see the :ref:`Shading Language Doc <doc_shading_language>`.
+For a complete list of built-in GLSL functions see the :ref:`Shading Language doc <doc_shading_language>`.

 +------------------------------------------------------------------------+--------------------------------------------------+
 | Function                                                               | Note                                             |